ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 * <samp class="blue">Go Live</samp> —  you're logged into Facebook.
 Click to begin a live broadcast.
 * <samp class="blue">Preview</samp> — you're logged into Facebook, and have scheduled an upcoming Live broadcast.

-What the button displays depends on what you have set in the menus in the bottom-right corner of the Main Window.
-In the bottom-right menus, for <samp>Destination</samp> select <samp>Facebook</samp>.
-If you're not logged into Facebook, you'll see <samp class="blue">Login</samp> appear on the big blue button.
-Click it and log in now.

 ### Login to Facebook

 Click the blue <samp class="blue">Login</samp> button to summon Facebook's secure Login form.
 Enter your credentials, and if you use Two-factor Authentication, you'll be asked for that code as well.